 SaltStack’s SecOps solutions promise to provide “full-service, closed-loop automation for IT operating system and infrastructure compliance and vulnerability remediation across their on-prem, cloud, or hybrid environments.”
 The tool promises to let you define custom policies centered around industry-standard compliance profiles like CIS and DISA STIGS, then run continuous detection and autonomous event-driven policy enforcement to flag issues that may arise.

 The event-driven nature of SaltStack sets it apart from other solutions profiled here.
 However, this is also a potential vulnerability.
-With any event-driven architecture, it’s impossible to anticipate every possible eventuality, and when it comes to security, this means that there are inevitably weaknesses within the system—weaknesses that hackers are likely to discover, while your security team may not.
+With any event-driven architecture, it’s impossible to anticipate every possible eventuality.
+When it comes to security, this means that there are inevitably weaknesses within the system—weaknesses that hackers are likely to discover, while your security team may not.

 Linux (many versions), macOS, Unix, Windows